ag-informatics/ag-informatics-course/module3/HW3/README.md

-# Module 3, Lab 3
+# Module 3, Homework 3

-## BEFORE THE LAB
+## START HERE
 [Django](https://www.djangoproject.com/) is a python web framework that allows you to quickly develop web applications.
-This entire lab is loosely based on a set of introductory Django tutorials, also available [here](https://docs.djangoproject.com/en/3.2/intro/tutorial01/).
+This entire homeowrk is loosely based on a set of introductory Django tutorials, also available [here](https://docs.djangoproject.com/en/3.2/intro/tutorial01/).
 You're going to need a working installation of Python, the package manager 'pip', and finally, Django.

 ### Install Django via Anaconda Termnial
 A package manager is a tool that keeps a running list of all the packages associated with a particular language on your computer.
 You can use it to install, update, and remove different types of packages, or libraries.
 In the past, we had used Anaconda, a package manager with a nice user interface.
 This module, we'll use the `conda` command in the terminal to use the Anaconda package manager.
 (Note: ['pip'](https://pip.pypa.io/en/stable/) is a popular package manager for python, but since we started with Anaconda we'll stick with it.
 If you use pip, then follow [these instructions](https://docs.djangoproject.com/en/3.2/topics/install/#installing-an-official-release-with-pip) instead).